zardini123/Xen-MIDI-Retuner/README.md

 # Xen MIDI Retuner

-Xen MIDI Retuner is a MIDI plugin that retunes midi input to microtonal and xenharmonic scales defined by AnaMark (.tun) files.
+Xen MIDI Retuner is a MIDI plugin that retunes midi input to microtonal and xenharmonic scales via clever midi note and pitchbitch output.
+Currently, the scale to retune to is defined by AnaMark (.tun) files.

 This uses [Mark Henning's AnaMark tuning library](https://github.com/zardini123/AnaMark-Tuning-Library) for interpreting .tun files.